adelevie/civpro/2012-1-30-personal-jurisdiction-calder.md

 - APPLICABLE LAW
 	- By visiting Amazon.com, you agree that the Federal Arbitration Act, applicable federal law, and the laws of the state of Washington, without regard to principles of conflict of laws, will govern these Conditions of Use and any dispute of any sort that might arise between you and Amazon.
 - clauses changed since last year: forum selection clause -> arbitration clause

+### Civil Action Hypo
+- Does long arm statute (GV p.
+4) apply?
+- NH Co. uses TCE to clean flag polls outside of Mass.
+TCE finds its way into Mass.
+- tests for minimal contacts:
+	- purposeful availment: no.
+	- then try alternatives:
+	- Calder v.
+Jones: intentional tort substitutes for purposeful availment
+		- mere un-targeted negligence is not enough: it must be targeted and negligent
+	- reasonableness + justice:
+		1. burden on D: some inconvenience to go to another state
+		2. forum state's interests: Mass. wants to keep clean rivers
+		3. P's interest in convenient and effective relief: Mass. is where P is from and was injured
+		4. interstate judicial system interest in *efficiency*: evidence from both states
+		5. shared interests of states: